 Discoveries by Dr. Patrick C. Walsh defined the location of nerves that are responsible for potency in men.
-Years of surgical research and anatomic studies of the location of these nerves have allowed for the development of a highly emulated technique for nerve-sparing removal in the male (complete cystoprostatectomy) to permit preservation of potency in patients undergoing major surgery for bladder cancer.
+Years of surgical research and anatomic studies of the location of these nerves have allowed for the development of a highly emulated technique for nerve-sparing removal in men.
+Complete cystoprostatectomy preserves potency in patients undergoing major surgery for bladder cancer.

 The disease-specific survival of men undergoing this type of surgery as well as data on potency after the operation appear below:

 Postoperative potency status of 78 evaluable patients listed by pathological stage and age group at time of surgery (No. potent/No. evaluable)